Cody Bellinger Player Props: Cubs vs. Cardinals

 - The 8.2 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 24th in MLB.

-- The Cardinals have a 4.45 team ERA that ranks 21st across all league pitching staffs.
+- The Cardinals have a 4.45 team ERA that ranks 21st among all league pitching staffs.

-- Cardinals pitchers combine to give up 93 home runs (one per game), the first-fewest in the league.
+- Cardinals pitchers combine to give up the first-fewest home runs in baseball (95 total, one per game).

-- In his last outing on Sunday against the Washington Nationals, the righty tossed six innings, giving up three earned runs while surrendering three hits.
+- In his last outing on Monday against the Miami Marlins, the righty went six innings, giving up three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.